n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainretrievalqa.md

 # Retrieval Q&A Chain

-The Retrieval Q&A Chain node allows you to use a vector store as a retriever.
+Use the Retrieval Q&A Chain node to use a vector store as a retriever.

 On this page, you'll find the node parameters for the Retrieval Q&A Chain node, and links to more resources.